Car boot sales

 Consumers can quite reasonably expect to know who they are dealing with and who to contact if they have a question about their purchase.

-In addition, you are required to give information to consumers under the Consumer Contracts (Information, Cancellation, Additional Charges) Regulations 2013 before they agree to buy goods, services or digital content from your business premises (includes a trader's permanent premises as well as temporary premises, such as a market stall).
+In addition, you are required to give information to consumers under the Consumer Contracts (Information, Cancellation, Additional Charges) Regulations 2013 before they agree to buy goods, services or digital content from your business premises (this includes a trader's permanent premises as well as temporary premises, such as a market stall).
 The Regulations state that before consumers enter into any contract with you, you must give them certain information (or make it available to them), such as your identity (business or trading name), geographical address and telephone number, total price of the goods or services, including all taxes (VAT), or, if the price is not known, how the price will be calculated.
-For further information see 'Consumer contracts: on-premises sales'.
+For further information, see 'Consumer contracts: on-premises sales'.

 REQUIREMENTS WHEN SELLING GOODS

 If you, as a trader, sell something that does not meet these requirements, a consumer may be able to claim one or more remedies from you.
 Within the first 30 days, the consumer has a right to reject the goods and claim a refund.
 As an alternative, or if the consumer has had the goods for more than 30 days, they can require the seller to repair or replace the goods.
-If these options do not work or are not appropriate (and the consumer need not give the seller more than one chance to repair or replace), then the consumer can claim a full or part refund, and/or compensation for their losses, instead.
+If these options do not work or are not appropriate (and the consumer need not give the seller more than one chance to repair or replace), the consumer can claim a full or part refund, and/or compensation for their losses, instead.

 If there is a problem with the goods within the first six months after purchase it is assumed that the fault was there at the time of purchase unless the trader can prove otherwise (unless the consumer is rejecting goods within the first 30 days without giving the trader the chance to repair or replace the goods first).
 After the six months has passed, the consumer has to prove the fault was there at the time of purchase.
-If the consumer proves this then you would be expected to provide an appropriate remedy.
+If the consumer proves this, you would be expected to provide an appropriate remedy.

 As a trader, you should be ready to honour these rights.
 If you are selling something with defects, you can only escape your obligation to provide these remedies if you point out the faults at the time of sale.
 However, doing this does not protect you from a claim if the item has further faults.
-Your obligations here are civil (to the consumer) rather than criminal but, under the Enterprise Act 2002, trading standards can apply to the civil courts for an enforcement order preventing you from breaching civil law.
+Your obligations here are civil (to the consumer) rather than criminal, but, under the Enterprise Act 2002, Trading Standards can apply to the civil courts for an enforcement order preventing you from breaching civil law.

 GENERAL DUTY TO TRADE FAIRLY